mikeploeger/mikeploeger/README.md

 # Hi everyone :wave:

-I'm an entrepreneur & software engineer from Germany, who loves open source.
+I'm an entrepreneur & software engineer located in Berlin (Germany), who loves open source.

 <!--
 **mikeploeger/mikeploeger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.